rebelsky/sams-assorted-musings-reflections/putting-things-on-hold-2020-08-02.md

 my fingers that ITS will not really expect me to check on all this software.

-5. Participate in discussions about balancing support for our students, particularly our students of color, while also supporting faculty.
-**Place on hold.** There's too much anger.
+5. Participate in discussions about balancing support for our students, particularly our students of color, while also supporting faculty.  **Place on hold.** There's too much anger.
 Others are discussing this matter.
 I'll leave it to them.
-But for those who worry: _I do not believe that **anyone** should say the n-word in class._
-However, I do believe that there are reasons to use the word in our classes, such as when faculty in literature or sociology or the arts select readings or songs or videos or ....
+But for those who did not understand my prior musing: _I do not believe that **anyone** should say the n-word in class._ However, I do believe that there are reasons to use the word in our classes, such as when faculty in literature or sociology or the arts select readings or songs or videos or ....
 We should find ways to build inclusive classrooms, using strategies like Dean B's inclusive syllabus.
 Although I am placing this activity, I will participate in a discussion that one colleague requested.

 6. Prepare my tutorial.  **Prioritize**.